mauro-belgiovine/euroshield-vague-source/README.md

   * *Upper knob*: probabilty of change
   * *Lower knob*: scale
   * *CV Input #1*: Clock in
-  * *CV Input #2* - Internal sequencer notes are added (scaled) to an input signal (i.e. another sequence that one wants to alter with some randomness from TM)
+  * *CV Input #2* - Internal sequencer notes are added (scaled) to an input signal (i.e. another sequence that one wants to alter with some randomness from TM).
+See Appendix for additional details.
   * *CV Output #1*: Sequence step CV out
   * *CV Output #2*: Pulse-1 = for each clock, sends out a trigger when the first bit of register is 1.